 So opt for a smaller space at first and then expand after that first season if you feel you could handle more.
 Another alternative is to find a friend who’d like to garden with you.
 You could take turns working on weeding, pest control, staking, watering, and all the other tasks that contribute to a fruitful growing space.

 12. Shying away from experimenting

 This is something that both beginners and more experienced gardeners should consider.
-Growing tried and tested varieties and produce is great, especially if you’re growing what you like to eat.
-As a green thumb you have the opportunity to grow more unusual veg though.
+Growing tried and tested varieties is great, especially if you’re growing what you like to eat.
+As a green thumb, you have the opportunity to grow more unusual veg though.
 Using them in new dishes can put a bit of a spark into your gardening and meal plans.

 13. No one to go to for advice

 When I first started getting into growing, none of my friends were gardeners.
 That meant that I didn’t really have access to other people’s experiences, advice, or help.
-For me, starting my blog and Facebook page proved invaluable to meeting other people with the same interests and to becoming a better gardener.
+For me, starting my blog and Instagram proved invaluable in meeting other people with the same interests and to become a better gardener.
 If none of your current pals are growers, join gardening Facebook groups, forums, and make gardening friends at the allotment.
 It’s amazing what you can learn from others and their own stories will help motivate you to continue growing-your-own.

 14. Spending too much money